Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Results

 Fig.~\ref{fig:trend} shows that the characteristics of extrinsic parameter recovery remain consistent across different $\Delta t$ values.
-For all time intervals considered, the null stream based approach yields posteriors where the true distance and sky location lie within $3\sigma$ and closely align with the no-glitch benchmark.
-In contrast, with the alternate approach, the resulting posteriors generally exclude the true values, except at $\Delta t = \pm 100$ ms, highlighting a significant bias in the posteriors.
+A negative (positive) value of $\Delta t$ implies that the glitch onset falls before (after) the GW merger.
+For all time intervals considered, the~\ETT~configuration yields measurements where the true distance and sky location lie within $3\sigma$ and closely align with the no-glitch benchmark.
+In contrast, with the ET-2L configuration, the resulting measurements are wider or generally exclude the true values, except when the glitch onset is 100 ms before or 20 ms after the merger.

-In addition to its accuracy, the null stream based approach also enhances the computational efficiency.
+Besides providing the ability to remove glitches overlapping with the signals \textit{without} requiring any prior knowledge about the signal model, the null stream based approach of \ETT~also enhances the computational efficiency.
 It eliminates the need to simultaneously model both the glitch and the GW signal, and the latter would otherwise introduce an additional $\geq 11$ correlated parameters.
 The reduced dimensionality makes the null stream based approach approximately ten times faster than the alternate approach.
-Furthermore, the null stream ensures that the computational cost does not scale with the complexity of the signal model, making it well-suited for the demands of the 3G era.\\
+Furthermore, the null stream ensures that the computational cost does not scale with the long-duration, loud, and overlapping signals, making it well-suited for the demands of the 3G era~\cite{Samajdar:2021egv, Pizzati:2021apa, Antonelli:2021vwg, Janquart:2022fzz, Relton:2021cax}.\\